FelixOnline/v2/content/articles/2014-1-24-the-epigenetic-revolution.md

  - /science/4287/the-epigenetic-revolution
 imported: true
 comments:
+ - value: >
- - But the HGP did indeed keep its promise of providing a mostly complete reference genomeAny wild predictions above that from overeager futurologists can and should be dismissed as mere speculation
+     But the HGP did indeed keep its promise of providing a mostly complete reference genome. <br> <br>Any wild predictions above that from over-eager futurologists can and should be dismissed as mere speculation.

 # Article Taxonomies
 categories: